gmartins-dev/seller-console/README.md

 ### 📊 Tracking Opportunities
 1. 📊 Navigate to the Opportunities tab
-2. 👀 View pipeline with all active opportunities
+2. 👀 View paginated pipeline with all active opportunities
+3. 🔍 Search opportunities by name or account
+4. 🏷️ Filter by stage (Prospecting, Qualification, Proposal, etc.)
+5. 📈 Sort by stage, amount, or creation date
+6. 📑 Navigate through pages with advanced pagination controls
+7. 🔢 Customize items per page for optimal viewing
-3. 📈 Monitor stages and pipeline value
+8. 📈 Monitor stages and pipeline value
-4. 📊 Analyze distribution across stages
+9. 📊 Analyze distribution across stages
-5. 📱 Mobile-optimized opportunity cards for small screens
+10. 📱 Mobile-optimized opportunity cards for small screens

 ### 💾 Data Management
 1. 📤 Export data: Download all leads and opportunities as JSON